White House won't say if Biden is concerned about potential spy flight intel in Beijing's hands

 The Chinese spy flight was blown out of the sky by US military on Saturday off the coast of South Carolina

-FIRST ON FOX: The White House won’t say if President Biden is concerned if any potential intelligence taken by the Chinese spy balloon’s surveillance equipment is in Beijing’s hands.
+FIRST ON FOX: The White House would not say if President Biden is concerned if any potential intelligence taken by the Chinese spy balloon’s surveillance equipment is in Beijing’s hands.

 Fox News Digital reached out to the White House on Monday asking if the president had any concerns about potential intelligence already being in the hands of the Chinese Communist Party (CCP).